manomarichal/space-invaders/README.md

 ## Level files:
-The first thing a level file has to have is a coordinate system, this is the coordinate system you can use to place objects and that the game logic will use, for example:
+The first thing a level file has to have is a coordinate system, this is the coordinate system you can use to place objects and that the game logic will use, example:

 ``` json
 "Space": {